jlelong/LaTeX-Workshop-wiki/Hover.md

 ### latex-workshop.hoverPreview.cursor.enabled

-Render cursor in Hover Preview at the current position.
+Render cursor in math preview on hover at the current position.

 | type      | default value |
 | --------- | ------------- |